Joe Jonas: 2008–2010: Acting

 In May 2008, he and the band began starring in their own Documentary series Jonas Brothers: Living the Dream.
 Jonas made his film debut along with his brothers in the Disney Channel film Camp Rock (2008).
 The film's soundtrack was released on July 17, 2008, and sold 188,000 copies in its first week of release in the United States.
 Joe recorded the duet "This Is Me" for the project, with the song reaching the top ten of the Billboard Hot 100 chart.
 The song served as Jonas' first release outside of the Jonas Brothers.
 It has sold just over 900,000 copies in the United States.
 The Jonas Brothers' third studio album, A Little Bit Longer, was released in the United States on August 12, 2008.
 The album became their first to debut at number one on the Billboard 200 chart, selling over 525,000 copies in its first week of release.
 The album went on to sell over two million copies in the United States, making it their second multi-platinum album.
 The album was preceded by the release of the single "Burnin' Up" (2008), which became the band's first top five hit in the United States.
 Love Bug, Tonight were put out among singles.
 Joe and his brothers starred in the 3D biopic Jonas Brothers: The 3D Concert Experience, which received a theatrical release on February 27, 2009.
 The film was a financial success and is the sixth highest-grossing concert film.

-Jonas starred with all three of his brothers their second Disney Channel series, Jonas, which made its debut on May 2, 2009.
+Jonas starred with all three of his brothers in their second Disney Channel series, Jonas, which made its debut on May 2, 2009.
 The show's second and final season aired under the name Jonas L.A.
 The band released their fourth studio album, entitled Lines, Vines and Trying Times, on June 16, 2009.
 The project debuted at the top spot on the Billboard 200, boasting first week sales of 247,000 copies.
 Paranoid and Fly with Me were put out as singles.
 Joe was featured as a guest judge on a January 2010 episode of the ninth season of the singing competition American Idol.
 In February 2010, Jonas made a cameo appearance in Vampire Weekend's music video for "Giving Up the Gun" along with Jake Gyllenhaal, Lil Jon, and RZA.
 He later guest starred in a 2010 episode of Hot In Cleveland as Valerie Bertinelli's son, Will.
 Jonas starred in the sequel Camp Rock 2: The Final Jam.